 There are laws that say supplements must be honestly advertised as alternative treatments, not cures.
-And as treatments, there are reasons to believe supplements might help.
-Below is some general information about supplements, and a chart of the specific nootropics most often recommended for dementia and Alzheimer’s.
+Will they help my loved one?
+Are they safe?
+As treatments, there are reasons to believe supplements might help.
+Below is general information about supplements and a chart of the specific nootropics most often recommended for dementia and Alzheimer’s patients.

 Organic sources of important elements in our bodies are sometimes not enough to maintain healthy levels, so we “supplement,” usually with pills sold over-the-counter.
 People who can’t get a type of food that’s rich in specific vitamins, or who don’t like the flavor of certain foods like fish, might also take supplements so their overall nutrition stays balanced and healthy.

 There is no hard rule about supplements.
 The spectrum of pills runs from actively deceitful and harmful to worthless to safe and probably beneficial.
 Tens of thousands of supplements are available in a market that generates billions annually.
 Information here and elsewhere on the internet is useful, but remember always to consult with a doctor before beginning a supplement regime.

-Fortunately, reliable companies produce vitamins, minerals, enzymes, acids, etc., that are an alternative to pharmaceuticals.
-And just because a treatment hasn’t jumped through enough hoops to earn the stamp of FDA approval doesn’t mean they haven’t been studied.
-Even when supplements like Ginkgo Biloba don’t test better than a placebo in smaller-scale studies, this is not the same as saying there is no benefit.
-(The “placebo effect,” in fact, demonstrates that a patient’s belief in whether or not a medicine works can be as important for relieving symptoms as the medicine’s properties, so long as it’s not harmful.)
-Some of the supplements below have demonstrated effectiveness, in some cases for centuries.
+Fortunately, reliable companies produce vitamins, minerals, enzymes, and acids that can be an alternative to pharmaceuticals.
+Reputable companies have studied the effects of their supplements; even if they are not FDA approved.
+When supplements like Ginkgo Biloba don’t test better than a placebo in smaller-scale studies, this is not the same as saying there is no benefit.
+The “placebo effect” shows that a patient’s belief in whether or not a medicine works can be just as important for relieving symptoms as the medicine’s properties, as long as it’s not harmful.
+Some of the supplements below have demonstrated effectiveness, in some cases for centuries and some have not.